naveenragur/ML4SicilyTsunami/README.md

 git pull - if one of us has made any changes on the remote repo and we would like to pull these changes

-git push origin Day0 - push changes to remote repo into origin/Day0 branch
+git push -u origin main - push changes to remote repo into origin/main ie the remote main branch or any other feature branch
 ##

 **Useful links:**